 Hydrated phosphate containing halogen

-Colour: Colourless, white, greenish yellow; colourless in transmitted light.
+Colour: Colourless, white, light rose-pink; colourless to light rose-pink in transmitted light.

 Back to Minerals